More Bob Dylan

 - Good solid weight (so the bass sounds full and powerful)

 - Spaciousness (the best copies have wonderful studio ambience and space)

 - Tubey Magic, without which you might as well be playing a CD

 - And last but not least, transparency, the quality of being able to see into the studio, where there is plenty of musical information to be revealed in this sometimes simple, sometimes complex and sophisticated recording.

 The 360 label pressings are a mixed bag, running from mediocre to mindblowing.
 Most of the time they are too trashed to even consider playing on an audiophile turntable.
 Many of the later pressings are sterile, congested, and lean.

-On most pressings of this record, the harmonica sounds shrill and aggressive, but on the best copies, it will sound airy and full-bodied (for the most part).
+On a typical pressing of this record the harmonica can be shrill and aggressive, but on the best copies, it will sound airy and full-bodied (for the most part).
 There are times on every copy we’ve ever played where the harmonica solos get to be just a bit much.

 The best tracks have fat, meaty, oh-so-analog drums and bass.
 There’s a certain amount of opacity that modern mastering engineers would be tempted to fix by boosting the highs.
 This is a very bad idea.
 Brighter, in this case, is going to destroy what’s good about the sound of the album.

 Mint Minus Minus and maybe a bit better is about as quiet as any vintage pressing will play, and since only the right vintage pressings have any hope of sounding good on this album, that will most often be the playing condition of the copies we sell.
 (The copies that are even a bit noisier get listed on the site are seriously reduced prices or traded back in to the local record stores we shop at.)